 All MS students in the AE School pursue either a Non-Thesis or a Thesis degree, both of which require the completion of 33 credit-hours of coursework and research.

 The chart and explanations, below, summarize the overall distribution of credit-hours that all MSAE students must follow.

 |AE Graduate Seminar||AE 8002*||AE8002*|

-The School does not require its grad students take specific classes.
-Graduate students are expected work with their advisors to map out a rigorous and individual educational program that includes research in one or more of the six research disciplines and meets the following requirements:
+The AE School does not require its grad students take specific classes.
+Graduate students are expected work with their advisors to map out a rigorous and individualized educational program that includes research in one or more of the eight multidisciplinary research disciplines and meets the following requirements:

 - Transfer students may bring no more than six (6) credit-hours from an accredited school in US or Canada.
 All transfer credit award decisions will be made by the Graduate Curriculum Committee.

 - Graduate-level courses may be chosen from the current Georgia Tech course catalog, as well as from the appropriate Special Topics courses listed on the Registration page.

 The preceding is a brief summary of the requirements and is not meant to cover all aspects of the curriculum.
 Students should visit the AE Graduate Handbook for a complete description of the requirements for the MSAE degree.

 (text and background only visible when logged in)